Background

 Khaled-Menna

-Dr Khaled Menna
+Dr. Khaled Menna

-Public Debate: (Onsite session)
+Public Debate: (Hybrid session)

 Prof. WILLIBROAD DZE-NGWA